S3cur3Th1sSh1t/Ruy-Lopez/README.md

 Endpoint Detection and Response systems (EDRs) are like the white player in a Chess game:

 - They do the first move with hooks loaded directly via the kernel
-- The EDR DLL is loaded directly after `ntdll.dll`
+- The EDR DLL is typically loaded directly after `ntdll.dll`

 But what if we can prevent their DLL from being loaded at all?
-Do we get the white player and can do the first moves (in a new process at least)?
+Do we get the white player and can do the first moves (in the new process at least)?